Ko wai au?: Who am I?

 Creation stories influence many aspects of Te Ao Māori, the Māori worldview.
 The similarities and repetitions of narratives across various whakapapa (ancestry) in their ancient iwi genealogy stories (often going back to Hawaiki – the original land from which all Pacific nations voyaged) can be compared to pūrākau, or legends reflecting the creation stories of Te Āo Māori.

 [LEE] Āe (Yes).
 I believe that’s true.
 We are responsible for the demise of nature and its impact, but in Te Ao Māori and pūrākau (myths and ancient legends), nature is our kaitiaki (guardians).
 It is the kaitiaki who give us tohu (signs and signals) when something is wrong.
-We are interconnected here in this world with nature and humankind.
+Nature and humankind are all interconnected in this world.

-[TAKADA] In our discussions, your research also focused on Taniwha as a starting point for this work.
+[TAKADA] Your research also focused on taniwha*, which is known to be both a water guardian and monster.
 Could you share more with us about it?

-Some more modern examples include the legend of the dolphin “Pelorus Jack” who often guided ships through the French Pass, which separates Rangitoto (ki te Tonga – to the South) D’Urville Island from the South Island of Aotearoa New Zealand.
+In modern times, there was a legendary guide known by the name Perolus Jack, a dolphin who often guided ships through the French Pass, which separates Rangitoto (ki te Tonga – to the South) D’Urville Island from the South Island of Aotearoa New Zealand.
 This dolphin/kaitiaki (guardian/deity) acted as a guide from the late 1800s to the early 1900s.
 Many Māori believed he was a taniwha named Tuhirangi in the form of a dolphin.
 (Note: (“Taniwha Tuhirangi” accompanied the legendary explorer Kupe on his voyage of discovery to New Zealand.
 Kupe is said to have placed Tuhirangi as a guardian in Cook Strait.)

-In addition, there was “Opo.”
+In addition, there was Opo.
 This friendly bottlenose dolphin lived in Hokianga Harbour in between 1955 and 1956.
-Opo became a national icon for playing with people, especially children, before her tragic death, which sparked national mourning and led to a law protecting dolphins in the harbour.
-She embodied the Māori concept of a taniwha through her unique connection with humans, much like the earlier Tuhiranga.
+Opo became a national icon for playing with people, especially children, before her tragic death, which sparked national mourning and led to a law protecting dolphins in the harbor.
+She embodied the Māori concept of a taniwha through her unique connection with humans.

-More recently, following consultations between local iwi (tribes) and geological scientists such as Dan Hikaroa (PhD in Geology from Auckland University), tanihwa have influenced the nature of some infrastructure planning and civic works.
+More recently, following consultations between local iwi (tribes) and geological scientists such as Dan Hikuroa (PhD in Geology from Auckland University), tanihwa have influenced the nature of some infrastructure planning and civic works.
 More specifically, the relationship between Mātauranga and Scientific evidence.
+(Read more)

 As an example: State Highway 1 – Meremere